 Often called the “Corgi with a tail,” this breed's tail is an easy way to distinguish the Cardigan from their Pembroke cousins.

-2. They Have Been Known in Their Namesake Land for More Than 3,000 Years
+2. They Have Been Known in Wales for More Than 3,000 Years

-The Cardigan Welsh Corgi came to Cardiganshire with the Celts from Central Europe in around 1200 B.C.
+The Cardigan Welsh Corgi came to Cardiganshire, Wales, with the Celts from Central Europe in around 1200 B.C.
 This makes them the older of the two Corgi breeds and also one of the earliest breeds in the British Isles.

-3. They Were Originally Trained to Drive Cattle Away, Instead of Herd Them
+3. They Were Originally Trained to Drive Away Cattle

-Hundreds of years ago, the royal family in Wales owned practically all land, and farmers were allowed to fence off only a few acres surrounding their property.
-They could however, let their cattle graze on the remaining common land.
+Hundreds of years ago, the royal family owned practically all land in Wales, and farmers were allowed to fence off only a few acres surrounding their property.
+They could, however, let their cattle graze on the remaining common land.
 With the competition for pasture between farmers, the Cardigan Welsh Corgi was trained not to herd, but to nip at the heels of the cattle and drive them far across the land.

 4. Their Name Means “Dwarf Dog”